neural75/gqrx-scanner/README.md

    ./gqrx-scan-setup-audio.sh detach
    ./gqrx-scan-setup-audio.sh cleanup
    ```

+### Volume controls after interception

+- **Your source app** (DSD-FME, etc.) still has its own volume slider —
+  controls the level going into the interception.
+- **`gqrx-scanner-monitor`** — a new playback stream that appears after
+  attaching.
+Controls how loud the intercepted audio is through your
+  speakers, independently from the source app's slider.

+The Virtual Null Sink's monitor is a tap point that duplicates all audio
+flowing through the sink.
+The scanner reads from this tap for voice
+detection, while the monitor plays it to your speakers.

 ## Examples
 Performs a sweep scan with a range of +-1Mhz from the demodulator frequency in Gqrx: